 Colour and Clarity

 If you opt for an anniversary band with larger diamonds, make sure its stones do not have visible inclusions.
 Larger diamonds are more visible, and it is easier to spot flaws in them.
 That is why you should pay special attention to the clarity of the stones.
-It is not necessary to choose the highest clarity grade as it will not make much of a difference, you simply need to reach the clarity level that looks clean enough.
+It is not necessary to choose the highest clarity grade as it will not make much of a difference.
+You simply need to reach a clarity level that looks clean enough.

 Cut and Carat Weight

 When choosing an anniversary ring, it is important to review the cut quality of the diamonds and ensure they are of a high standard.
 When reviewing diamonds, make sure the stones have a good amount of brilliance.
 This is especially important for larger diamonds.
 Make sure such stones are well cut and have a cut grade of at least “Good”.
 Diamonds graded lower tend to be significantly less brilliant and sparkly.